curateteaching/digitalpedagogy/keywords/hacking.md

 > MATT: "The work of many artists also exhibits a hackish sensibility."
 Can you please work on the transition to this point?
 It feels like an abrupt turn in the middle of the paragraph to me.
 How does this point and the sentences that follow relate to the comparison between hacking and play?

-In addition to showcasing hacks and hacking, the resources collected here also foreground issues of access, interest, tools, materials and space.
-Some hacking platforms seem to interest a much wider range of individuals than others.
+The resources collected here showcase hacks and hacking, but they also foreground issues of access, interest, tools, materials and space.
+One of the most important decisions an instructor faces is the choice of platform: some hacking platforms seem to interest a much wider range of individuals than others.
 The most popular platform that I have found is music.
 Just about everyone seems to enjoy making their own simple musical instruments—Bart Hopkin’s *Making Musical Instruments with Kids* is a wonderful resource—-and this leads naturally into electronic musical experimentation (Collins).
-You can also use off-the-shelf construction toys like LEGO and [littleBits](http://littlebits.cc), or contraptions that are designed to teach scientific principles.
+Off-the-shelf construction toys like LEGO and [littleBits](http://littlebits.cc) also make good hacking platforms.
+Another possibility is to use contraptions that are designed to teach scientific principles.
 Neil A. Downie has written a series of books with a number of fun projects that can serve as starting points for hacking.

-> MATT: this paragraph might be rewritten slightly for coherence.
-I'm a bit unsure about what it is centered on.

 Finding suitable spaces to hack can be difficult; when my colleagues and I first started we did most of our work off-campus in private workshops and hackerspaces.
 As you try to create a space for hacking in your own institution, you can draw on [hackerspace design patterns](https://wiki.hackerspaces.org/images/8/8e/Hacker-Space-Design-Patterns.pdf), on books which contain practical advice for furnishing and modifying environments, such as Scott Doorley and Scott Witthoft’s *Make Space*; and on works like Steven Johnson’s *Where Good Ideas Come From*, which focus on the institutional contexts where innovation flourishes.
 Using the lingo of disruptive innovation can be a form of social engineering in its own right, one that your own institution might be susceptible to.